musikele/musikele.github.io/_drafts/a-review-of-the-book-the-phoenix-project.md

 The book in question is the story of **Bill**, a guy who was managing a legacy systems team, and all of a sudden has found himself being nominated _Vice President of IT Operations_.

 During the first day of this new role, infrastructure broke and a critical payroll system started returning all zeros.
+A nice start!

 It's funny how Bill discovers that there's no version control, nobody knows what happened, what everyone is working on, etc - it's like waking up in the middle of a ocean, and you can only navigate by sight.